What Is Kanna? Benefits, Origins, Quality Differences & How to Choose the Best Kanna Supplement

 Kanna supplements are not suitable for everyone.

-• Taking SSRIs or other serotonergic medications – Potential interaction due to serotonin reuptake inhibition
+• Taking SSRIs or other serotonergic medications (potential interaction)

-• Scheduled for surgery – Consult your healthcare provider; many clinicians recommend discontinuing supplements in advance of surgical procedures
+• Scheduled for surgery (ask your clinician; many advise stopping supplements in advance)

-• Consult a healthcare professional if you have medical conditions or take medications
+• Consult a healthcare professional if you have conditions or take medications

-• Start with a low dose to assess individual tolerance
+• Start with a low dose to assess tolerance

 • Follow label instructions